Fr33maan/sails-role-permissions-test-repo/README.md

 # rolesPermissionTestApp

-a [Sails](http://sailsjs.org) application to try out sails-role-permissions hook.
+a [Sails](http://sailsjs.org) application to try out [sails-role-permissions](https://github.com/l1br3/sails-role-permissions) hook.
+Just `sails lift` and try to reach following URIs

 # How to
 lift the server and try the following routes: